What are the uterine septum and vaginal septum?

+But the severity of a uterine septum can vary, ranging from a partial septum that extends slightly into the uterus (partial septate uterus) to a complete septum, which extends through the cervix and into the vagina (complete septate uterus).
 A septate uterus is not the same as a bicornuate uterus — a congenital abnormality where the uterus is heart-shaped.

-What are septate uterus symptoms?
+Does a septate uterus cause any symptoms?

-Some patients never experience side effects from their septate uterus.
-Others don’t discover their uterine septum until they attempt to become pregnant.
-Patients with an intrauterine septum have an increased risk of recurrent pregnancy loss, decreased fertility, and preterm delivery.
+Most patients don’t discover their uterine septum until they attempt to become pregnant, as the condition can cause an increased risk of recurrent pregnancy loss, decreased fertility, and preterm delivery.

-What is septate uterus surgery?
+What is uterine septum surgery?

 What is laparoscopic surgery?

-Dr. Aliabai and the Outpatient Hysterectomy Center specialize in laparoscopic surgery.
-This technique only requires a few small incisions in the abdomen rather than the large abdominal incision required by traditional surgery.
-The laparoscope — a tiny, lighted camera — is inserted through one of the tiny holes, allowing the surgeon to see what they’re working on.
-Other long, thin tools are then inserted through the other incisions and the surgeon carefully cuts away and removes the septum.
+The laparoscope—a tiny, lighted camera—is inserted through one of the tiny holes, allowing the surgeon to see what they’re working on.
+Other long, thin tools are inserted through the other incisions, and the surgeon carefully cuts away and removes the septum.

 We also use laparoscopic surgery to treat endometriosis, uterine adhesions, and uterine fibroids — improving patients’ successful pregnancy rates.